RESEARCH STARTER

 The Multiracial Identity Paradigm

-A multiracial identity is not, however, indicative of someone who simply acknowledges the presence of various ancestries in his or her background.
-This identity, therefore, differs from that of other racial groups that may have multiple racial backgrounds but have monoracial identities, such as African Americans and Latino Americans.
+A multiracial identity is not, however, indicative of someone who simply acknowledges the presence of various ancestries in their background.
+This identity, therefore, differs from that of other racial groups that may have multiple racial backgrounds but have monoracial identities, such as Black Americans and Latino Americans.
 Multiracial individuals seek to replace these one-dimensional identities with multidimensional configurations.
 A multiracial identity is similar to, yet not synonymous with, an identity that is multiethnic in nature.
 A multiethnic identity is displayed by individuals who consider themselves to be members of several groups that are thought to be racially similar but culturally different, for example, individuals who are English and German American or Chinese and Japanese American.
 Social inequality in the United States has been determined more by notions of racial difference than by differences that are cultural in nature.

 A multiracial (or multiethnic) identity is not the same as a multicultural identity.
 A multicultural identity is applicable to any individual who, irrespective of genealogy or ancestry, displays a general temperamental openness and sensitivity to racial and cultural differences.
 These individuals have an affinity with the values, beliefs, and customs of more than one racial or cultural group because of exposure to multiple racial and cultural groups.
 Multiethnic individuals feel a sense of kinship with several groups in direct response to the multiple cultural backgrounds in their genealogy.
 Similarly, multiracial individuals feel a sense of kinship with those groups directly in response to the multiple racial backgrounds in their genealogy.
 Exposure to these backgrounds enhances this feeling of kinship.
 Simple awareness of those backgrounds, however, can also bring about this sentiment.
 A lack of contact does not prevent it from being present.